pascallaliberte/sharpen.page/_posts/2021-01-22-product-too-good-to-be-true.md

 ## Being Bolder: Discouraging the Visitor, on Purpose

 [There's a technique when doing consulting work that works like a charm][discouraging-clients].
 You start off by discouraging new leads from hiring you.
 It isn't to be coy or to be manipulative.
-You just want to get to understand the real value your service can provide them by addressing the topic of money or cultural right at the start.
+You just want to get to understand the real value your service can provide them by addressing the topic of money or cultural fit right at the start.
 "I probably won't be a good fit for what you're looking for -- I won't be the cheapest option, and so if you've got other options that are affordable and do the job, I'd go with those.
 Or do you want to tell me a bit about what you're trying to achieve?"
+Those who are looking for a cheap price will stop there.
+Those who are looking for results will sense that you're serious.
+You _serve_.

 [discouraging-clients]: {% post_url 2020-08-14-discouraging-clients-more-antifragility %}

 You can do something similar with a product page.
 Make it discourage your visitor from buying your product **unless it's a great fit**.

 Your product page has one job.
 It's _not_ to convince or to convert or to remove "friction".
 It's to [help your visitor make _progress_ on a struggle][removing-friction].
+To help them decide that the past needs to be in the past and that there's a better future should they choose to move into it.

 [removing-friction]: {% post_url 2020-07-24-landing-page-remove-friction-or-help-make-progress %}